To use or not to use?

 Long story short I have a few close friends who do this business for a living.
 I was determined to get the same results as they were getting since I know that they were actually showing me their nails and they got great results made me determined to get those results.

 When you order you receive what they call a full sheet.
 Which is suppose to be able to get 2 manis and 2 pedis.
 This sheet DOES NOT work for me the way that it does most.
 My nails are big in size and 3 of my nails are actually the same size.
 But here's how it is supposed to be for the average nails. (smaller nails can get more also)

 After many videos and suggestions, I have gotten a lot better with them.
 I now use scotch tape to outline my nails and place on the nail wraps and cut them to fit (cutting is aggravating since I shake).
 So this helps with the size issue.

-Another issue, I also found that my cuticles and the sides of my skin was preventing them to stick.
+Another issue, I also found that my cuticles and the sides of my skin were preventing them to stick.
 Once any skin touches the wrap, your basically screwed.
-I have to push the sides and cuticles WAY back, which return over the suggested gap they tell you to leave. ( my ocd does not like that) But it isn't noticeable to others.
+I have to push the sides and cuticles WAY back, which return over the suggested gap they tell you to leave. ( my OCD does not like that) But it isn't noticeable to others.

 It really depends on how bad you want them to work.
 This requires PATIENCE, PRACTICE, and a lot of time.
 If you have trouble finding glue on nails to fit you, I recommend doing the tape method I mentioned above with these.
 I still get some bubbles but you can take the flat end of the tweezers (heated) and smooth them out.
 The trick is a lot of pressure and the right amount of time when heating.
 You can get weeks wear with these, if not longer.
 I just always cant wait past a week.
 I had given up before but now they overflow in my cabinets.
 LOVE THEM.